Published on Jun 22, 2021

 - Copy of your transcript

 Be sure to include the application deadlines and any instructions they’ll need.
-If they need to send the letter separately from your application, give them an addressed, pre-stamped envelope as well.

 Follow up and say thank you